MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debug-using-visual-studio.md

 9. Select an element such as the location under a ToDo list item (an **h3** element) and edit the value.

-    Your changes will appear in the app in the Ripple emulator.
+    Your changes will appear in the app in the Chrome browser.

     Another critical tool to help debug Cordova apps is the JavaScript Console.
 You can also use the JavaScript Console window to read errors and messages sent from your running app, and also to evaluate lines of JavaScript code that run within the current script context.
 10. Look at the output in the JavaScript Console window to view messages.